gnoKfazaK/MinecraftAutofisher-Subtitle-/README.md

 # MinecraftAutofisher-Subtitle-
 ## Utilizing subtitle to acheive automatic fishing in minecraft
-By screen capturing the bottom right corner of your screen, capturing subtitle until "Fishing bobber splashes" appears.
+By constantly screen capturing the bottom right corner of your screen, capturing subtitle until "Fishing bobber splashes" appears.
 The program then retrieve the fishing rod and throw it again.
 - Language must be English
 - Subtitle must be turned on
 ### Installing dependencies